Title 8: Banking and Insurance

 (i) the individual's employer-sponsored insurance plan is not an approved employer-sponsored plan under 33 V.S.A. § 1974;

-(ii) enrolling the individual in an approved employer-sponsored plan combined with premium assistance under 33 V.S.A. § 1974 offered by the agency of human services is not cost-effective to the state as compared to enrolling the individual in Catamount Health combined with the assistance under subchapter 3a of chapter 19 of Title 33; or
+(ii) enrolling the individual in an approved employer-sponsored plan combined with premium assistance under 33 V.S.A. § 1974 offered by the Agency of Human Services is not cost-effective to the state as compared to enrolling the individual in Catamount Health combined with the assistance under 33 V.S.A. chapter 19 subchapter 3a; or

 (iii) the individual is eligible for employer-sponsored insurance premium assistance under 33 V.S.A. § 1974, but is unable to enroll in the employer's insurance plan until the next open enrollment period.